-• To understand the Taylor and Laurent expansion with their use in finding out the residue and improper integral.
+• To get the knowledge of Taylor and Laurent expansion with their use in finding out the residue and improper integral.

 • To revise the elementary concepts of probability

 • To introduce techniques for carrying out probability calculations and identifying probability distributions.

 On successful completion of this course, student will be able to: